-There are also 12 cores that produce elongated flakes.
+There are also 12 cores that produced elongated flakes.
 Those cores were manufactured on various blanks such like chunks, nodular and flake.
 Direct hard hammer percussion is the technique that reduced cores.
 The median max dimension of the cores is 52.4 mm.
 Most of cores do not have cortex remained and the median number of scars left is 4.
 The morphologies of the cores are various, including irregular, column, wedged and cubic.
 Prepared and plain platforms dominate the core platform types.
-The cores are only minimally preparation, and the volume is not thoroughly shaped out before starting the production, thus showing significant variation in shape and size.
+The cores are only minimally prepared, and the volume is not thoroughly shaped out before starting the production, thus showing significant variation in shape and size.
 For example, the geometries of these cores vary from circle to cylinder.